 Overall, phosphatidylserine is a multi-tasking nootropic with great evidence for memory and great potential for whole brain health, including attention, focus, concentration, and more.
 This is one nootropic that should form the core of any and all brain nutrition regimens.
 Check out this phat rating:

-Overall PS Nootropic Power Rating
+Overall Phosphatidylserine Nootropic Power Rating